-- Teacher Engagement: A Rainbow Day can be an opportunity for a food service focused event to link with classroom education.
-We’ve seen all kinds of examples, including musical compositions created or performed to accompany the event, language-arts projects like rainbow poetry, classes of students dressed in rainbow colors and costumes and artwork connecting fruits and vegetables to the rainbow theme.
+- Teacher Engagement: A Rainbow Day can be an opportunity for a food service-focused event to link with classroom education.
+We’ve seen all kinds of great partnerships, including musical compositions created or performed to accompany the event, language arts projects like rainbow poetry, classes of students dressed in rainbow colors, and costumes and artwork connecting fruits and vegetables to the rainbow theme.

-- Administrative and Parent Volunteer Engagement: Food services staff members may be the unsung heroes of your school.
-Creating a Rainbow Day gives administrators and parent volunteers a chance to work together with food services staff.
-It also involves them in an educational activity in the cafeteria, a location rarely identified as a learning environment.
+- Administrative and Parent Volunteer Engagement: Food service staff members may be the unsung heroes of your school.
+A Rainbow Day gives administrators and parent volunteers a chance to collaborate with food services staff.
+It also involves school administrators in an educational activity in the cafeteria, a location rarely identified as a learning environment.

-- Community Sponsorship: This activity creates the opportunity for community sponsorship, which will allow the entire student population to participate, no matter whether they are participating in the reimbursable meal program or bringing lunch from home.
+- Community Sponsorship: This activity creates the opportunity for community sponsorship, which will allow the entire student population to participate, whether in the reimbursable meal program or bringing lunch from home.
 Sponsorship can cover the additional costs of providing a free side salad to every child.
-Making the event inclusive increases the potential long-term impact of a Rainbow Day through encouraging future reimbursable meal participation from children who routinely pack a lunch from home.
+Making the event inclusive increases the potential long-term impact by encouraging future reimbursable meal participation from children who routinely pack a lunch from home.

 How to Conduct a Rainbow Day

-This is a step-by-step plan for hosting a Rainbow Day lunchroom education event.
+This is a step-by-step plan to host a Rainbow Day lunchroom education event.
 The guide provides links to communication templates that can be customized for your own Rainbow Day.